Alif-B/devops-docker/Docker/README.md

 * One container can have multiple networks
 * DO NOT push images with secrets in them to any registry
 * If the file you're sharing in the Dockerfile does not exist, docker shares it as a new directory

+* ARG is the only instruction that can come before FROM in the Dockerfile.
+It's an argument can be provided with docker build
+* EXPOSE command in Docker file doesn't actually publish the port, it's just a doc.
+You need to maually use -p while starting
+* Multiple WORKDIR gets appended and not replaced
+* ONBUILD in dockerfile is an instruction that will get triggered when the imgae is used for multi stage builds

 # Some Docker Commands
 ```docker swarm join-token worker``` - if you lost the command to make worker nodes